Meeting Rooms

 • Room 138 - It is located in the main building and has a long conference table with chairs and a dry-erase board.
 It accommodates up to 12 people comfortably and is limited to non-profit individuals or organizations.
 This room may be reserved by contacting the Meeting Room Coordinators.

 • Study Room - Also located in the main library is a study room with a table and chairs.
 It also contains a DVD/TV.
-It is available on a first-come, first-served basis.
+This room may be reserved by contacting the Meeting Room Coordinators.

 • Genealogy Room - The primary purpose of the Genealogy Room is to allow patrons to study and research their family history.
 However, It may be used for a quiet meeting with the door shut, as long as no one else is using the room.